stephenpoole/MakeLobbiesGreatAgain/README.md

 ## APPLICATION SUPPORTS BOTH KILLER AND SURVIVOR

 **NOTE**: If you were linked here from another source, such as Reddit, be sure to check for the latest versions for the best quality.
-You can find all versions here: [MLGA Releases](https://github.com/PsiLupan/MakeLobbiesGreatAgain/releases)
+You can find all versions here: [MLGA Releases](https://github.com/PsiLupan/stephenpoole/releases)

 Primary Features:
 * Determining Ping
 * Block/Love
+* Add a short note to a player

 Optional Features:
 * Double-Click to lock/unlock the overlay for dragging.
 * Left Click on a player to toggle BLOCKED, LOVED, or back to the normal display.
+* Right Click on a player to edit that player's note.
 * To exit, simply look for Jake's face in your system tray near the clock, right-click, and select Exit.

 ## HOW TO INSTALL AND USE: